nickbrandt/GitLab/doc/architecture/gitlab_features.md

 Git clone, pull and push are slow because they transfer large amounts of data and because each is CPU intensive on the GitLab side.
-Without workhorse, HTTP access to Git repositories would compete with regular web access to the application, requiring us to run way more Rails application servers.
+Without Workhorse, HTTP access to Git repositories would compete with regular web access to the application, requiring us to run way more Rails application servers.